mj1thcjwovt/outlearn-modules/README.md

 ### Add Cover Images

-Each module in the path can have a cover image that's a visual representation of the path or module.
+Each Module in the Path can have a cover image that's a visual representation of the Path or Module.
 Really it's just there to make your content stand out as more attractive, we'll provide a default pattern if you don't add a custom image.
 You add them in the header with a line:

 ```markdown
 "coverImage" : "http://www.publicdomainpictures.net/pictures/70000/velka/abstract-party-lights.jpg",